mkorangestripe/linux/linux-notes/bash.md

 ssh USER@$HOSTNAME /bin/bash < drhloggzip-ssh.sh

 # The script below uses subshells and background execution to run commands in parallel.
-# The "wait" ensures the terminal will not display a prompt until execution is complete and also that the terminal will in fact display a prompt when processing is complete.
+# The "wait" ensures the terminal will not display a prompt until execution is complete and...
+# also that the terminal will in fact display a prompt when processing is complete.
 # Invoking subshells isn’t absolutely necessary in this example.

 #!/bin/bash